You can't overlook the role venture capitalists have played in the rise of the commercial space industry.

 You can’t overlook the role venture capitalists have played in the rise of the commercial space industry.
 In an industry that relies on failed tests, there needs to be those sponsors who are alright with not seeing a quick return on investment.
 So what does it take to make those smart investments and what goes into the decision-making process?
-For answers to those questions, I spoke to Ethan Batraski who is a partner with the firm Venrock.
+Ethan Batraski, a partner with the firm Venrock, answered these questions on The Space Hour.

 Interview transcript: